PeterKwok1/Amazon-like-Ecommerce-Project-Express-MongoDB/README.md

   - Removed input type email in favor of regex.
   - Password validation.
   - Send user more informative errors.
+- Webpack config for easier build using css-loader and HtmlWebpackPlugin.

 ### Dev